Open Access in Sociology

 Open Access Journals

-As of December 2021, the Directory of Open Access Journals (DOAJ) listed 722 entries under the keyword Sociology.
+As of December 2024, the Directory of Open Access Journals (DOAJ) listed 914 entries under the keyword Sociology.

 Important open access journals include:

 Many renowned scholarly journals do not offer an open access option; others make articles freely available after an embargo period (green open access).
 For example, the journal Zeitschrift für Soziologie (ZfS) makes articles available in open access on its website two years after publication; the same goes for the journal Wirtschaft und Gesellschaft (WuG).
-The journal Historical Social Research (HSR) automatically makes articles available in open access in the disciplinary repository Social Science Open Access Repository (SSOAR) after an embargo period of two years.
+The journal Historical Social Research (HSR) automatically makes articles available in open access in the disciplinary repository Social Science Open Access Repository (SSOAR) after an embargo period of six months.

 Open Access Books